What is McArdle disease?

 - Other medicines, such as ACE inhibitors

-People with McArdle disease need to work with their medical teams to establish a safe exercise plan.
-For additional information and support, you may also want to talk to the team about genetic counseling.
+People with McArdle disease need to work with their care team to establish a safe exercise plan.
+For more information and support, you may also want to talk to the team about genetic counseling.

 McArdle disease (GSD 5) is a rare, genetic muscle disorder.
 It is a type of glycogen storage disease.
 It results from a lack of a key substance that the muscles need to break down glycogen into glucose for energy.